robomics/StripePy/docs/downloading_sample_datasets.rst

 Listing available datasets
 --------------------------

-Before downloading, you might want to see what datasets are available.
+Before downloading, you might want to see the available datasets.
 The ``--list-only`` options prints a nested JSON object without initiating any downloads.

 The outermost JSON object has dataset names as keys.
 Each value is an object containing metadata like URL, assembly,